Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Uncertainty principle on the hypercube

 Before proceeding to our own results, we briefly review the history of results for $\mreals^n$.
-First, Slepian and Landau~\cite{slepian1961prolate} computed $\cos \angle(V_S, \hat V_\Sigma)$ for $S,\Sigma$ being two balls (in fact they computed $\lambda_{max}(P_1 P_2 P_1)$ and named eigenfunctions of the latter prolate spheroidal functions).
-Next, Benedicks in 1974 (published as~\cite{benedicks1985fourier}) showed that
+First,~\cite{slepian1961prolate} computed $\cos \angle(V_S, \hat V_\Sigma)$ for $S,\Sigma$ being two balls (in fact they computed $\lambda_{max}(P_1 P_2 P_1)$ and named eigenfunctions of the latter prolate spheroidal functions).
+Next,~\cite{benedicks1985fourier} (worked out in 1974, but published much later) showed that